zkitty-norika/bunzz_module_audit/doc/ReflectionToken/HowToUse.md

 - [ ] Explain each important terminologies.
     - who is “users”?
 Did you mean “token holder”?
     - what is fee tiers?
-    -
+- [ ] Should mention creating the Uniswap pool of the pair WETH<> deployed token is created at deployment process.

 ----
 # Original Text